Your Enrollment Guide

 Consider Costs and Funding

-Typical college costs include tuition, fees, living expenses, books and supplies, as well as personal and transportation costs.
+A typical college budget includes tuition, fees, living expenses, books and supplies, and personal and transportation costs.

 If you have been awarded one of Trinity’s general academic scholarships, it will be indicated in your acceptance letter.